Automations

 Activate

 Turn it on.
-It runs automatically for new subscribers who match the trigger.
+New subscribers who match the trigger flow through automatically.

 Triggers